 ASTR 300 Stars and Stellar Systems (3) Prerequisites: ASTR 100 or ASTR 101 and completion of CORE Distributive Studies requirement in Mathematics and Sciences or permission of department.
-Designed primarily for non-physical-science majors.
+Designed primarily for non-science majors.
 Study of stars-types, properties, evolution, and distribution in space; supernovae, pulsars, and black holes.

-ASTR 310 Optical Astronomy Techniques (3) Three hours of lecture and one hour of laboratory per week.
-Prerequisites: (PHYS 273 and PHYS 276) or (PHYS 263 and PHYS 263A) or permission of department.
+ASTR 310 Observational Astronomy (3) Three hours of lecture and one hour of laboratory per week.
+Prerequisities: ASTR 121 or ASTR 200; PHYS 171 or PHYS 161; or permission of department.
 For ASTR majors only.
-Introduction to current optical observational techniques, with brief coverage of infrared, ultraviolet and x-ray techniques.
+Introduction to current optical observational techniques, with brief coverage of infrared, ultraviolet, and x-ray techniques.
 Statistics, spherical trigonometry time, catalogs, geometrical and physical optics, telescopes, optical instruments.
 Effects of the atmosphere.
-Practical work at the observatory using a CCD camera.
+Practical work at the observatory using a CCS camera.
 Some night-time observing sessions.

 ASTR 315 Navigation (3) Prerequisite: plane trigonometry.
 Theory and practice of navigation without landmarks, with emphasis on celestial navigation and some discussion of electronic navigation.
 Spherical trigonometry as necessary.
-Extensive oractical work at times to be arranged.
+Extensive practical work at times to be arranged.